bitcoinvietnam/btm.bitcoinvn.io/_docs/faq/what-are-the-btm-fees.md

 Locations that host our BitAccess BTMs: Hosoco (D7)

-_Our BitAccess BTMs utilize Bigpay's exchange rates_
+_Our BitAccess BTMs utilize Bitpay's exchange rates_